alashkov83/hydrocluster/README.md

 msgpack>=0.5.6

 To easily browse through db files you will need a DB Browser for SQLite (<https://sqlitebrowser.org>).
+It is recommended to install Pymol molecular viewer (version: 1.7 - 1.9).

 ### For MS Windows:
 Use Anaconda (<https://anaconda.org>) for Windows - it includes majority of the dependencies required.
 But mmtf-python and msgpack not available on Anaconda - need to use pip.
 Define environment variable PYTHONIOENCODING to UTF-8.
-For a correct Angstrom symbol use console fonts
-(for example: SimSun font family).
+For correct display of the Angstrom symbol use console fonts including this symbol (for example, SimSun font family).